kyle-rader/kyle-rader/README.md

-### Hi there 👋
+## Hi, I'm Kyle (🌈 he/him/his)

+I work on the developer platform team in Microsoft Office Engineering.

+- 🔭 I’m currently building tools to empower thousands of developers to work in mono git repositories with [Scalar](https://devblogs.microsoft.com/devops/introducing-scalar/).
+- 💬 Ask me about: Electric Motorcycles
+- 📫 How to reach me: kylewrader@gmail.com

 <!--
-**kyle-rader/kyle-rader** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him.his
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:
 -->